MAXIMIZE YOUR TIME: PRINCIPLES FOR GREATER RETURNS

 Energy Management Over Time Management

 Focusing on when you are most productive (your energy cycles) can yield better returns than strictly managing time.
 Aligning tasks with your natural energy levels enhances efficiency and effectiveness.
 Also focus your energies (see “rule-of-three”) on fewer goals at once only.
 Never have too many goals similarly that you have to care about.
+Also, recover and stay focussed by using Micro-Recovery Routines.

 Rest and Downtime enhance Productivity and Effectivity